Binjian/pricing/README.md

 engine.
 The high density of the destination with navigation engine distance reveals the downtown area with high demand and the fixed price zones can be better clustered by the GNN model.

-## Use Exogeneous variables for time series price prediction

-Exogeneous variables consume information like vehicle class, holidays, events, weekdays, route distance, duration and other add-on infos and can be used to turn all dispatch/ride data into time series samples into generic samples for a holistic price prediction neural network model.

 ## Knowlege Graph for Fixed-Price-Zones, vehicle classes, and other entities